lukecampbell/glider-dac-monitoring/README.rst

-User Management
+Glider DAC Monitoring
 ===============

-Copyright (C) 2016 RPS ASA
+Copyright (C) 2017 RPS ASA
 See LICENSE for more details.

 Installing